arghya05/TSAI/Session 4/Part-2/Readme.md

 - Less than 20 Epochs
 - Have used BN, Dropout, a Fully connected layer, have used GAP.

+**NOTE: We have achieved 99.40% Validation Accuracy at 12th Epoch and 99.50% at 20 Epoch**

 ## Network Architecture: